Arthurkhan/art-shipping-calculator-pro/UPDATE_LOGS/2025-01-13_fedex_last_minute_rates.md

 - Last-minute rates are identified by rate type containing "INCENTIVE" or special indicators
 - Frontend now groups rates by service and shows alternatives when available

+## Deployment Details
+- Edge Function: calculate-shipping (version 6)
+- Deployment Time: 2025-01-13 22:31:09 UTC
+- All files successfully included in deployment
+- Function is now live and ready for testing

 ## Next Steps
-1. Deploy changes to production
+1. ✅ Deploy changes to production (COMPLETED)
 2. Test with production FedEx account
 3. Monitor rate accuracy compared to FedEx website
 4. Consider adding a toggle to show/hide last-minute rates if needed